curiouscraft/srikanthdoddi/content/guides/accountability-vs-responsibility.md

 3. *Support, don’t steer.* Let them lead.
 Advise without controlling.
 4. *Celebrate their wins.* Let them receive the credit, even if you seeded the idea.

-It may be uncomfortable to hand over critical work—but *if your organization depends on you, it’s fragile*.
+It may be uncomfortable to hand over critical work but *if your organization depends on you, it’s fragile*.
 If it thrives without you, that’s the legacy of a truly accountable leader.

 ## What Happens If You Don’t?